Search ImagingPixel for Images by Camera or Lens

 An Outing With A Dysfunctional Konica C35 AF 05

-Analog Diary - Film photography favorites, five frames with a Konica C35 AF, the world's first production autofocus camera.
+Film photography favorites, analog diary, image making with a dysfunctional Konica C35 AF, the world's first production autofocus camera.

 << Click on image for enlarged Lightbox display >>